Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

 This is a type of vulnerability in which the attacker can fetch any user’s information, Suppose there is an HR management tool in your company and when you log in to it, the URL appears to be such as

-Now if we change the user_id parameter value to something else we get the information of another employee.
+Now if we change the user_id parameter value to something else, we get another employee’s information.
 Thus this shows that the given application is vulnerable to Insecure Direct Object Reference Attack.

-Looks simple right this but this might lead to a complete companies data loss, or theft, manipulation.
+Looks simple right this, but this might lead to a complete company’s data loss, theft, and manipulation.

 Here is the example of it where I was able to delete company whole DB at once using IDOR,

 Cross-Site Request Forgery is a type of attack in which the attacker can perform malicious activities in the user’s account without his knowledge.
 But to make this attack critical, the user’s interaction is needed, or we need a session id of the user.
 Only this attack is possible.
 For example, CSRF can suppose an email change option on my profile page, where there is no kind of verification done.
 In contrast, the email is changed, so the attacker can generate a CSRF request to change the account’s email.
 Thus after this, the only thing we need is user’s interaction, if the user clicks on the malicious link the email of the victim’s account is changed and then the attacker can go in a normal way to reset the password and request a password reset.